1–2 spots available for Q2 · Claim yours

 How long should I expect to wait to hire a senior Laravel developer?

 Two to six weeks from job post to start date for a full-time hire.
 One to two weeks for a freelancer or consultant.
-If you need someone faster, you probably want a consultant who can start inside a week.
+If you need someone faster than that, you probably want a consultant who can start inside a week.

 Is Laravel still the right choice in 2026?

 For most CRUD-heavy business apps with payments, admin panels, queues, and standard integrations, yes.
-Laravel's ecosystem, maturity, and hiring pool are strong.
-I cover the decision in more depth at Laravel vs Next.js for startups in 2026.
+The ecosystem, maturity, and hiring pool are strong.
+The official Laravel docs and the size of the Packagist registry are reasonable proxies for ecosystem health.

 Freelance or full-time, which is cheaper in the long run?